 Aligned to a typical school calendar, here's a general recipe to follow for PTA success:

-- Use the PTA Back-to-School Coffee or Open House to allow interested parents to pick up information and sign up to help at the event later in the school year.
-Show the Elementary Science Olympiad DVD to get everyone fired up!
+- Use the PTA Back-to-School Coffee or Open House to allow interested parents to pick up information and sign up to help at the event later in the school year

 - Finalize choice of events to run and assign events to team Supervisors